Call Us! Button

 You can wash tennis balls by hand or with a washing machine.
 To do them by hand, fill your sink up with hot water, then add non-toxic soap or a water/white vinegar mix.
 After they’ve soaked for a while, scrub them with an old cloth or brush, then rinse and air dry.
 You can also put them in the washing machine.
 Use cold water and a hypoallergenic detergent.
 Take them out before they go through the spin cycle.

 As your Bellaire, TX animal clinic, we’re dedicated to providing excellent service and great care.
+Ensure your pet’s health is protected year-round; discover our ‘Veterinary Wellness & Pet Vaccinations’ services and how they can benefit your beloved canine.
 Feel free to contact us for all your dog’s veterinary care needs.